Traveling and Trading – Internet Access Abroad

 But how fast of an internet connection do we need?
 What are the different options?
 How can we test all of this and be ready before we land at our dream destination?

 Traveling and Trading – Internet Access Options

-There are three main ways to get access to the internet, and each of them has their advantages and disadvantages depending on where you are and how you plan to trade.
+There are three main ways to get access to the internet, and each of them has its advantages and disadvantages depending on where you are and how you plan to trade.

 Let’s explore each.

 This is a wireless internet connection, the type that you use to surf at home on the couch while you watch sports.
 This is also the connection type you use when you travel to your favorite coffee shop, at airports, hotels, and many other locations.

 PROS: Available at most public locations, restaurants, and hotels worldwide.

 CONS: While it has gotten faster over the years, it is not as fast as option #3, and sometimes even slower than option #2.
 Also, in most “hot spots” (wifi zones) your data is vulnerable to being stolen, including passwords.

 A more secure and faster alternative is using the old school cords (blue or yellow) to plug into a router.

 CONS: You need to be close enough to the device to plug into.
 Most locations do not make it accessible to the public and only offer the WiFi connection point to it.